jan-niedospial/waffle_plot/README.md

 Some improvements to the function were made by using ChatGPT.
 Namely removing the numpy library and replacing it with basic python code, removing one intermediate variable, and improving the docstring.

-Eduardo H. Salazar Caldentey guided me away from an illegible block of code to something that, at least from a certain distance, looks like actual OOP.
+Eduardo H. Salazar Caldentey guided me away from an illegible block of code to something that, at least from a certain distance, looks like an actual OOP.